Manage your online business with an e-commerce workflow

 Workflow automation helps your e-commerce business get busywork done faster so employees can spend more energy on projects that truly matter.
 Automating processes also improves the accuracy of data and increases overall efficiency.

 E-commerce workflow automation is a way for small online businesses to streamline recurring and repetitive processes by delegating them to apps and other software tools.
-For instance, automation tools like Jotform Approvals drastically reduce the amount of time it takes to confirm an order with the help of order approval process templates.
+For instance, automation tools like Jotform Workflows drastically reduce the amount of time it takes to confirm an order with the help of order approval process templates.

 Automation can be as simple as a system that automatically generates notifications about project updates instead of having someone type out a response.
 One of the most common automations in an e-commerce workflow is automatically confirming a customer’s order when it’s received.